Electronic waste, commonly known as e-waste, is growing up to three times faster than other types of household waste in Australia.

 What is e-waste

 E-waste is any item with a plug, battery or cord that is no longer working or wanted.
 This covers a whole range of items from work, home and even the garden shed, such as mobile phones, computers, televisions, kitchen appliances, power tools and toys.
+A complete list of items covered by the ban is available on the Sustainability Victoria e-waste webpage.

 The Victorian Government banned e-waste in landfills from July 2019 across the state.
 This means e-waste can no longer be placed in your household garbage bin.